After Jeff Bezos, more allegations of intimidation against National Enquirer owner

 Breaking News Emails

-The allegations could put even more scrutiny on American Media and its chief executive, David Pecker, a longtime ally of President Donald Trump.
+The allegations could put even more scrutiny on the company, American Media, and its chief executive, David Pecker, a longtime ally of President Donald Trump.
 Pecker has been accused of buying controversial stories about Trump to keep them private — a media industry practice known as "catch and kill."

 Investigative journalist Ronan Farrow said in a tweet Thursday night that he and "at least one other prominent journalist" who had reported on the link between the National Enquirer and Trump received what he characterized as "stop digging or we'll ruin you" blackmail threats from AMI.